absoludity/blog/content/post/learning-to-paraglide-day-3.md

 Drag is defined as the force resulting from the disruption of laminar air flow.
 Drag is the result of changes in airflow.

 How does this all apply to us flying a paraglider?
 A frontal collapse or tuck normally happens only with a negative angle of attack but if you're flying with a low angle of attack (ie. no brakes) turbulent wind can result in a negative angle of attack for part of the wing, causing it to tuck under.
-In turbulent weather you might apply 0-20% brakes but don't go past the carabiners (30%) for long as the same turbulance can push the front up and effectively stall.
+In turbulent weather you might apply 0-20% brakes but don't go past the carabiners (30%) for long as the same turbulence can push the front up and effectively stall.

 Need to remain active: if the wing goes back, hands up, if the wing goes forward, apply a bit of brake.